pliptor/tiny-dnn/README.md

 http://github.com/tiny-dnn/tiny-dnn/

-If you like C++ and wants to play with deep learning, in my opining, this library is good with the following nice
+If you like C++ and want to play with deep learning, in my opinion, this library is good with the following nice
 features:

 * No libraries or external packages required so I could had it up and running in a few minutes.